connectomicslab/connectomemapper3/paper/paper.md

 This means that the BIDS App of CMP3 can be run on a large diversity of datasets on Linux, MacOSX, Windows computers, and on high performance computing systems (clusters) for large-scale analysis.

-Design considerations makes CMP3 not only easy to install and use (as it provides the user with a computing environment in which the pipelines are guarantee to run, and where all dependencies are already installed) on a diversity of multi-modal BIDS datasets, but also efficient in managing and scaling the pipeline execution while recording provenance, and easy to customize and extend it for specific needs.
+Design considerations make CMP3 not only easy to install and use (as it provides the user with a computing environment in which the pipelines are guaranteed to run, and where all dependencies are already installed) on a diversity of multi-modal BIDS datasets, but also efficient in managing and scaling the pipeline execution while recording provenance, and easy to customize and extend it for specific needs.
 At the time EEG is being integrated, CMP3 already provides a collection of interfaces dedicated